omdevteam/om/docs_src/documentation_configuration_file.rst

   either 0, meaning that the corresponding pixel in the data frame must be ignored, or 1, meaning that the corresponding pixel must be included in the search.
-The map is only used to exclude areas from the peak search: the data is not modified in any way. if the value of these parameter is *None*, no area is excluded from the peak search.
+The map is only used to exclude areas from the peak search: the data is not modified in any way.
+  If the value of these parameter is *None*, no area is excluded from the peak search.
   Example: 'bad_pixel_mask.h5'

 * **bad_pixel_map_hdf5_path (str or None):** the internal HDF5 path to the data block